yuniw18/AAGAN_TCSVT/inpainting/README.md

 # Inpainting

-This repository contains the code of the AAGAN for inpainting.
+This repository contains the code of inpainting with an AAGAN.

 ## 1. Installation

 For inpainting, we used [Edge-connect](https://github.com/knazeri/edge-connect) as a baseline.
-Refer to [Edge-connect](https://github.com/knazeri/edge-connect) for details regarding environment
+Refer to [Edge-connect](https://github.com/knazeri/edge-connect) for details abount installation.

 ### Dependencies
 * Install dependencies by referring to [Edge-connect](https://github.com/knazeri/edge-connect) or **environment.yml** .